PayPal co-founder Levchin launches new mobile payment start-up

-SAN FRANCISCO (Reuters) - Max Levchin, co-founder of online payment giant PayPal, launched a rival business on Tuesday called Affirm that will compete in the crowded but fast-growing mobile payments business.
+SAN FRANCISCO, Feb 26 (Reuters) - Max Levchin, co-founder of online payment giant PayPal, launched a rival business on Tuesday called Affirm that will compete in the crowded but fast-growing mobile payments business.

 Affirm’s technology helps shoppers complete online purchases more quickly and easily when they are using smart phones and other mobile devices, according to the firm’s website.